 "Right," Hiccup muttered, feeling a great contempt towards Toothless.
 Why was he dong this?
 "Toothless..."

-::Fix this:: the dragon ordered. ::Fix whatever's going on between you two.
+::Fix this:: the dragon ordered. ::Fix whatever has happened between you two.
 You shouldn't leave angry with her::

 ::Consider, for a moment, what we've come up here to do::